-Total general and administrative expenses for the interim period ended September 30, 2018 were \$949,329, a slight increase when compared to \$896,625 incurred during the same period in fiscal 2018.
-Accretion and depreciation expenses decreased to \$279,883 from \$329,394.
-Consulting fees increased to \$56,764 from \$49,318, and insurance costs increased to \$18,871 from \$14,569.
-Interest and bank charges increased slightly to \$136,764 from \$134,626.
-Office expenses increased to \$46,049 from \$38,087, and professional fees increased to \$68,834 as compared to \$57,313.
-Investor relations expenses increased to \$119,223 as a result of capital funding initiatives, when compared to \$33,702 realized during the prior fiscal year.
-Salaries and wages decreased to \$126,579 from \$131,808.
-Expenses for transfer agent and regulatory fees increased to \$29,419 from \$18,758.
-Travel expenses decreased to \$66,943 for the interim period ended September 30, 2018, as compared to \$89,050 in the prior fiscal year.
+Total general and administrative expenses for the interim period ended September 30, 2019 were \$793,864, a decrease when compared to \$949,329 incurred during the same period in fiscal 2019.
+The reduction was attributable to the efforts underway at the Project to refine and streamline historical operating processes and procedures.
+Accretion and depreciation expenses decreased to \$229,163 from \$279,883, consulting fees were decreased to \$46,500 from \$56,764, while insurance costs remained relatively unchanged at \$18,588 from \$18,871.
+Interest and bank charges increased to \$168,312 from \$136,764, which are mainly attributable to the remaining portion of the Tiffany & Co. debt.
+Office expenses decreased to \$31,753 from \$46,049, while professional fees increased to \$102,040 as compared to \$68,834 due to the addition of personnel focused on plant refinements and operational enhancements.
+Investor relations expenses decreased to \$27,039 when compared to \$119,223 realized during the prior fiscal year, however a significant portion of the higher historical costs were associated with marketing programs which the Company has elected to delay proceeding with until the first quarter of 2020.
+Salaries and wages decreased to \$102,258 from \$126,579 as a result of reduced processing and labor requirements during the period.
+Expenses for transfer agent and regulatory fees decreased to \$6,787 from \$29,419, while travel expenses reduced slightly to \$61,424 as compared to \$66,943 in the prior fiscal year.

-General and administrative expenses were primarily incurred by the Company in support of the further advancement of the Krone-Endora at Venetia project's recommended work programs, the Company's continued advancement of the plant commissioning and testing exercises, updates, and expansions, the Company's preparations for its planned move to bulk sampling and trial mining exercises, as well as the Company's planned move to 24/7 operations in conjunction with the granting of the required permitting and Mining Right by the South African Department of Mineral Resources.
+General and administrative expenses were primarily incurred by the Company in support of the further advancement of the Krone-Endora at Venetia project's recommended work programs, the Company's continued advancement of the plant commissioning and testing exercises, updates, and expansions, the Company's preparations for its planned move to bulk sampling and trial mining exercises in surrounding areas, as well as the Company's planned move to 24/7 operations in conjunction with the permitting and Mining Right granted for the project by the South African Department of Mineral Resources.
 The Company remains committed to managing its resources carefully and conserving cash.